コンテンツにスキップ

 File.12 10watts field &gallery

-"10watts field & gallery" is filled with the essence of "life x art".
-Whether it's the location or the old building, it's a hidden gallery that makes you think, "Huh?
+10watts field &gallery is filled with the essence of "lifestyle x art."
+The location and old building make it a hideaway gallery that will make you think, "Huh?
 Here?"

-Once you find a small iron sign sitting quietly in front of the entrance of an old building, head up to the third floor.
+When you find a small iron sign quietly standing in front of the entrance of an old building, go up to the third floor.
 There is no elevator.
-The entrance is a black door with a small handle, making me hesitate for a moment as to whether I can open it (lol).
+You may hesitate for a moment whether it is okay to open this door (lol), but the entrance is a black door with a small handle.

-When you muster up the courage to open the door, you'll be greeted by a pleasant space that will instantly make you think, "I'm glad I came!"
+Once you muster up the courage to open the door, you'll find a pleasant space that will make you think, "I'm glad I came!"

-I was strangely drawn to this old French blown glass spoon.
-Even though he's innocent, he's somehow charming.
+I was strangely drawn to an old blown glass spoon from France.
+It's plain, yet somehow charming.

-While looking at the table decorated with the charm of old things such as glass, white porcelain, and pewter, I suddenly glanced at the wall and noticed something that caught my attention.
+As I was looking at the tables, decorated with the charm of antique items such as glass, white porcelain, and pewter, I suddenly looked at the wall and saw something that caught my eye.

-When I approached it, wondering if it had been excavated somewhere in Europe, I realized that it was the work of Chiyo Takasato, whom I had previously covered for Magcal.
+I got closer, wondering if it was something that had been excavated somewhere in Europe, and discovered it was a work by Takasato Chiyo, who I had previously interviewed for Magcul.

 *Editor's note: See here!

-Impressions may vary depending on the person, but while it has an ennui atmosphere, if you look at it closely, you can see a lovely beauty and feel poetry...
-That's why I like Takasato's work.
-Relieved.
+Impressions will vary from person to person, but although there is an air of ennui, when you look closely you can see a delicate beauty and feel a sense of poetry...that's why I really like Takasato's work.

-Among the shelves lined with Asian antiques, a large black stone-like ceramic piece (which makes a rattling sound when shaken) is the work of a contemporary artist.
-Also included is a black stone that the shop owner said he picked up from the river.
-The owner's sensibility shines through in how he is able to arrange such arrangements so effortlessly, and it becomes even more interesting.
+Among the Asian antiques lined up on the shelves, a large black stone-like ceramic piece (that makes a rattling sound when shaken) was made by a contemporary artist.
+It is also accompanied by a black stone that the owner picked up in the river.
+The owner's sensitivity shines through in the way he is able to effortlessly combine items like this, making the shop even more interesting.

-There was a unique bird carving.
-When I asked about it, it was the work of the shop owner, Takeshi Awaya.
+There was a unique bird sculpture, which I asked about and found out was the work of the owner, Takeshi Awaya.

-Awaya is also active as a writer under the name "chikuni".
-"Chikuni" means "tree" in the Ainu language, and the name was chosen from the idea of an activity that takes root firmly in the ground, grows into a large tree, blooms, and bears fruit (works).
+Awaya is also active as an artist under the name "chikuni."
+"Chikuni" means "tree" in the Ainu language, and she chose the name because she wanted to create something that would take root firmly in the ground, grow into a large tree, bloom, and bear fruit (artworks).

-Mr. Awaya used to work for a company and design commercial interiors, but about 10 years ago he opened his own shop and began designing interior items such as lighting and tables made from old wood and iron.
-Now I can make .
+Awaya originally worked for a company, designing commercial interiors, but about 10 years ago he opened his own shop and began making interior items such as lighting and tables that combine old wood and iron.

-Chikuni standard lighting.
-Most light bulbs use 10W.
-In fact, the store name "10watts" is related to this.
-I feel a sense of familiarity with the sound of watts (lol).
+Chikuni's standard lighting.
+Most of the light bulbs use 10W.
+In fact, the store name "10watts" is linked to this.
+The sound of "watts" also gives a sense of familiarity (laughs).

-“I think I originally learned this while working in the interior design field, but I like things that are practical in everyday life and beautiful on their own.”
+"I think it's something I picked up from my time in the interior design field, but I like things that are both practical for everyday life and beautiful on their own."

-At first glance, it looks like a music stand, but this is also a symbol of chikuni, and the idea of being able to display books like art is very nice.
+At first glance it looks like a music stand, but this is also a symbolic piece of chikuni, and the idea of displaying books like art is wonderful.

-The speakers are also adorable.
-It looks like even a dwarf could live there.
-By opening and closing the small door, the spread of the sound changes.
-Sound quality also varies depending on the quality of the wood.
+The speakers are adorable too.
+They look like a dwarf could live there.
+By opening and closing the small door, the sound spread changes.
+The quality of the sound also changes depending on the quality of the wood.

 There were also music CDs in the store.

-“I have been involved in the construction of live spaces for musicians such as Haruka Nakamura, Ichiko Aoba, and Teru Uchida.”
+"I have had the opportunity to be involved in the creation of live spaces for musicians such as Haruka Nakamura, Ichiko Aoba, and Teru Uchida."

-The first time Awaya decided to make lighting for someone was the 2012 "Haruka Nakamura & Aoba Ichiko Ryusei" live performance.
+Awaya says that the first time he wanted to create lighting for someone else was during the "Haruka Nakamura & Aoba Ichiko Ryusei" live show in 2012.

-This spherical mobile created by Chikuni was said to be a favorite of Ichiko Aoba and often appeared at her live performances.
+Apparently Aoba Ichiko was a fan of this spherical mobile by Chikuni and it often appeared at her live performances.

-A while back, when I pitched a project to several artists on the theme of ``sphere,'' Mr. Awaya went beyond the spherical frame of his imagination and came up with a variety of works, such as looking at a round plate from directly above and pretending it was a sphere.
-It seems that it has come out.
-It was really interesting to see how different people perceive things differently, so they are planning a ``Sphere Sphere'' exhibition next May.
+Previously, when he proposed a project on the theme of "spheres" to several artists, a variety of works came out, including one that went beyond the sphere that Awaya had imagined, such as a round plate seen from directly above as a sphere.
+It was really interesting to see how different people perceived it, so he is planning a "Continuation of Spheres" exhibition in May.
 I'm looking forward to it.

-Objects and everyday tools all work together to create a comfortable atmosphere.
+The objects and everyday items all resonate with each other to create a comfortable atmosphere.

-First, try decorating and using things that make you excited.
-Then, try to dig deeper into your own feelings as to why you are drawn to this.
-I think art becomes more familiar when you grasp the feeling that resonates with your heart, rather than just understanding it with your head.
+First, try displaying or using things that inspire you.
+Then, dig deep into your own senses and find out why you are drawn to them.
+Rather than understanding them intellectually, I think that if you grasp the feeling that resonates with your heart, art will become more familiar to you.

-Because we live in a world where there are no correct answers, it is possible to use your own measuring stick.
+It is precisely because we live in a world where there are no correct answers that we can demonstrate our own standards.

-If you visit 10watts field & gallery, you will find lots of hints.
+When you visit 10watts field & gallery, you'll find plenty of clues scattered throughout.

 10watts field & gallery